Posts

 Image

-The Great Wave off Kanagawa (1831) - Katsushika Hokusai This weekend story is in two parts.
+Between the surge of the wave and the stillness of Fuji lies the art of living This weekend story is in two parts.
 The first part gives the technical aspect of Katsushika Hokusai’s timeless print, which includes the artwork and technique used.
 The second part is about the symbolism in the print First part - Artwork and technique: The Great Wave off Kanagawa (1831) is not a painting in the usual sense but a woodblock print, part of his celebrated series Thirty-Six Views of Mount Fuji.
 It was created during the Edo period of Japan (1603–1868), a long era of peace and stability under the Tokugawa shogunate.
 With warfare subdued, art and culture flourished.
 Cities like Edo (today’s Tokyo), Kyoto, and Osaka became vibrant cultural centres.
 Several art forms thrived in this period: ukiyo-e woodblock prints (like Hokusai’s), kabuki theatre with its colourful spectacle, haiku poetry perfected by Matsuo Basho, and the refinement of the tea ceremony and garden design.
-It was in this atmosphere of cre...
+It was in this atmosphere ...